 An OMI responder shall consider the OMI initiator as participating in UL MU operation for subsequent TXOPs if the UL MU Disable subfield is 0 in the most recently received OM Control subfield with the following restrictions: — The maximum NSTS that the OMI initiator can transmit in an HE TB PPDU is indicated in the Tx NSTS subfield of the OM Control subfield. — The maximum operating channel width over which the OMI initiator can transmit in an HE TB PPDU is indicated in the Channel Width subfield of the OM Control subfield.

-An OMI responder that has transmitted the OM Control UL MU Data Disable RX Support subfield set to 1 shall regard an OMI initiator as capable of participating in UL MU operation only for transmitting acknowledgments if the UL MU Disable subfield is equal to 0 and the UL MU Data Disable subfield is equal to 1 in the most recently received OM Control subfield from that OMI initiator.
+An OMI responder that has transmitted the OM Control UL MU Data Disable RX Support subfield set to 1 shall regard an OMI initiator as incapable of participating in UL Data frame transmission in response to Basic Trigger frame MU operation only for transmitting acknowledgments if the UL MU Disable subfield is equal to 0 and the UL MU Data Disable subfield is equal to 1 in the most recently received OM Control subfield from that OMI initiator.

 The OMI responder shall indicate a number of spatial streams, NSS, in the User Info field of a Trigger frame, which contains the AID of the OMI initiator, that is less than or equal to the NSTS that is calculated from the Tx NSTS subfield of the OM Control subfield received from the OMI initiator.